kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 This open source project is published under the [MIT License](../LICENSE).

 # Compile the .mex files (skip, if you want to use the included .mex-files)
-This package includes precompiled mex files for 64-bit Windows and Linux.
+This package includes precompiled mex files for 64-bit Windows, Linux and MacOS.
 [eigen](https://gitlab.com/libeigen/eigen/) is used as an external dependency.
 If you want or need to compile a version for yourself, there are two different ways:
 ## 1. MATLAB (simpler approach)